ruffrey/homesec/README.md

 	grunt

 Look in the build folder and you'll have apps for mac, windows, and linux.
 Tweak settings in `Gruntfile.js` and `src/package.json`, if you like.

-The settings will be saved when you open and close it.

 ### Coming Soon